 Marine debris injures and kills marine life, interferes with navigation safety, and poses a threat to human health.
-We are investigating and codifying a process to detect and identify marine debris on the shoreline using Unmanned Aerial Systems (UAS)–based imagery, machine learning, and advanced sensors.
+We are investigating and codifying a process to detect and identify marine debris on the shoreline using Uncrewed Aircraft Systems (UAS)–based imagery, machine learning, and advanced sensors.
 We will define a set of feasible operational procedures and workflows for NOAA's Marine Debris Program and partners to develop marine debris heat maps for locating and identifying marine debris using UAS.

 Why We Care

 Our oceans and waterways are polluted with a variety of marine debris, ranging from soda cans and plastic bags to derelict fishing gear and abandoned vessels.
 This debris, also known as marine litter, is a global problem that threatens our environment, navigation safety, coastal economies, and potentially human health.

 The ability to detect and identify marine debris quickly and accurately is key to cleanup and response actions that can prevent these adverse impacts.
 Uncrewed Aircraft Systems (UAS) offer this capability.
 They can be used to rapidly respond to severe debris events, such as hurricanes and tsunamis; to acquire high-resolution imagery over targeted coastline; and to access areas that are inaccessible by foot or small boat.

 Though previous research has documented the benefits of UAS for marine debris mapping, there are still no operationally viable procedures and workflows suitable for consistent implementation by NOAA's Marine Debris Program and their partners.

 What We Are Doing

 Our goal is to design and demonstrate a relatively low-cost, easily deployed, and accurate marine debris detection system that could be used by existing marine debris response programs.